 With businesses, even the smallest hiccup can cause large and widespread consequences, some that you might not even be able to guess.

-Thus, organization is a very important part of running a business.
+Thus, having an organizing principle is a very important part of running a business.
 Partially because it helps to keep everything in order and to have records to refer to whenever you have questions, but it’s also important because it allows you to keep an eye out for anything that might be going wrong.

 But how can you possibly keep everything working and in its proper order?